GKLdeveloppement/jsTips/JSinTerminal.md

 touch ggDude.js
 ```

-- In this file, add that to get the content :
+- In this file, add the following to get the contents:

 ```js
 //The child_process.spawn() method spawns a new process using the given command, with command-line arguments in args, but the spawnAsync function will not return until the child process has fully closed.